Are you ready to consume a comprehensive treasure trove of the best presentation ideas and techniques for 2021?

 - Deliver Your Business Presentation Powerfully.
 If giving a business presentation is the part you dread the most, you're not alone.
 We've got you covered.
 The public speaking hacks you'll learn will help you give your next presentation (and future business presentations too) with confidence.

 - Add Those Creative Presentation Extras (Oomph).
 Don't miss this special section that's chock full of interesting ways to help your presentation stand out.
-The information here is especially useful if your audience will be listening to multiple presentations, such as at a business conference.
+The information here is especially useful if your audience will be listening to more than one presentation, such as at a business conference.

 This guide is designed so that you can work throughout from Chapter 1 to Chapter 9 for complete business presentation training.
 Or, use the jump links in the Table of Contents to go directly to an area you're struggling with.